aafontoura/homehub/automation/HEATING_SYSTEM_SPECIFICATION.md

 **UR-CA-003**: Changes to setpoints or settings shall take effect immediately without requiring system restart.

 **UR-CA-004**: The system shall respond to manual setpoint changes immediately, bypassing normal pump cycling protection.

+**UR-CA-005**: The heating system shall be available as a typical thermostaat control for the user with setpoint, current temperature, mode, schedules.

+**UR-CA-006**: The heating system shall follow schedules defined by the user including time of the day with different setpoints for weekdays and weekends.

+**UR-CA-007**: The heating system shall follow mode selected by the user including vacation, off (frozing protection), follow schedule, custom setpoint for X hours.

 ## 1.5 Accessibility